Guide to Developing Film at the Drugstore in 2023.

 Problems with Scans

-Nowadays, most people want their film scanned so that they can access the photos on their computer or phone and share them on social media.
-While any drugstore that develops film will probably offer this service, there are some things you should know.
+Nowadays, most people want their film scanned so that they can access the photos digitally and share them on social media.
+While any drugstore that develops film will offer this service, there are some things you should know.

 Firstly, the size of the files you get back from most drugstores is less than ideal for most uses.
 If uploading your photos to Instagram is the only goal, the size of the scans should be adequate for you, but that’s about all you’ll be able to do with them.

-If you ever want to print your photos, or even upload them to a website such as Flickr or a personal blog, you’ll quickly notice that the photos may look grainy or pixelated when you look closely.
+If you ever want to print your photos, or even upload them to a website such as Flickr or a personal blog, you’ll quickly notice that the photos may look grainy or pixelated when you look at them on a computer.

 Dedicated film labs almost always provide higher-quality scans, and many even give you the option to choose what size files you receive.